luardo/tictoc/README.md

 Write a complete unit test for at least one component Style the app at your own discretion

-## Notes and review
+## Developer Notes and improvements

 This is a simple tic tac toe game on vue js.
-I have implemented a eventBus to pass events from the child child component to the smart component.
+I have implemented a eventBus to pass events from the child  component to the smart component.

-Things I would have like to add but I could due lack of time:
+Things I would have like to add but I couldn't due lack of time:

 * We have player 1 and player 2, in this case I would have like to add a Model player, and create two instances for a object with properties player: name, score, cellsSelected, symbol
 * Styling: There is a lot of posible improvements in terms of style (active state, hover, etc), however because of lack of time I focused in the logic.